Citation, DOI, disclosures and article data

 Most patients with adenomyosis are asymptomatic.
 Symptoms related to adenomyosis include dysmenorrhea, menorrhagia, dyspareunia, chronic pelvic pain, and menometrorrhagia 11.
 The ectopic endometrial glands within the myometrium do not respond to cyclic ovarian hormones, unlike those of endometriosis.
 Pelvic tenderness on examination is associated with diffuse enlargement of the uterus.

-Adenomyosis is histologically-defined by the presence of ectopic endometrial tissue within the myometrium.
-The exact cause of adenomyosis is unknown, but it is thought that endometrial glands directly invade the myometrium, resulting in spiral vessel angiogenesis, adjacent smooth muscle hyperplasia and hypertrophy.
+Adenomyosis is histologically-defined as the presence of ectopic endometrial glandular and stromal tissue within the myometrium.
+The exact cause of adenomyosis is unknown, but it is thought that endometrial glands directly invade the myometrium resulting in spiral vessel angiogenesis, and adjacent smooth muscle hyperplasia and hypertrophy.
 It has been postulated that this dysfunctional hypertrophied muscular tissue surrounding the ectopic endometrial glands prevents uterine contractions from tamponading bleeding myometrial arterioles; hence, these patients frequently present with dysfunctional uterine bleeding or menorrhagia.

 Other hypotheses include invagination of the endometrium through the basalis alongside the intramyometrial lymphatics and embryologically displaced pluripotent mullerian remnants.

-Adenomyosis is usually relatively generalised, affecting large portions of the uterus (typically the posterior wall), but sparing the cervix.
+Adenomyosis is usually relatively generalized, affecting large portions of the uterus (typically the posterior wall), but sparing the cervix.
 Despite often marked enlargement of the uterus, the overall contour is usually preserved 5.

 A rare variant is cystic adenomyosis which is believed to be the result of repeated focal hemorrhages resulting in cystic spaces filled with altered blood products 5.

-Pelvic ultrasound is usually the first and often the only imaging modality employed to investigate menorrhagia and dysmenorrhea.
-Unfortunately, the sonographic features of adenomyosis are variable and may be absent.
-The reported sensitivity and specificity of transabdominal ultrasound are 32-63% and 95-97% respectively 7.
-However, it has been reported that transvaginal ultrasound is as sensitive (89%) and specific (89%) as MRI in diagnosing adenomyosis.
+Although pelvic ultrasound is the primary imaging modality employed to investigate menorrhagia and dysmenorrhea, the sonographic features are variable and the sensitivity is operator and technique dependent.
+For example, the sensitivity and specificity of transabdominal ultrasound were 32-63% and 95-97%, respectively 7.
+Yet transvaginal ultrasound is reported to be as sensitive (89%) and specific (89%) as MRI.

 It may be useful to categorize ultrasound findings into three groups that mirror the histological findings 15-17:

-subendometrial echogenic linear striations and/or nodules (specific sign) which extend from the endometrium and into the inner myometrium
+subendometrial echogenic linear striations and/or nodules (specific sign), extending from the endometrium and into the inner myometrium

-- focal or diffuse myometrial bulkiness which may be asymmetric, typically of the fundal region and posterior wall
+typically of the fundal region and posterior wall

-- focal areas have relatively indistinct borders compared with those of leiomyomas
+focal lesions have relatively indistinct borders, compared to leiomyomas

-areas of increased vascularity reciprocate distribution of lesions
+areas of increased vascularity reciprocate the distribution of lesions

-A "Venetian blind" appearance may be seen as a combination of the aforementioned features: heterogeneous 1,2, coarsened echotexture of the myometrium, and acoustic shadowing where endometrial tissues cause a hyperplastic reaction.
+A "Venetian blind" or "rain shower" appearance (linear striations, parallel shadowing) may be seen as a combination of the aforementioned features: heterogeneous 1,2,20, coarsened echotexture of the myometrium, and acoustic shadowing where endometrial tissues cause a hyperplastic reaction.
 The combination of this heterogeneity and the subendometrial echogenic nodular and linear striations is not dissimilar to the appearance of chronic liver parenchymal disease - hence, “cirrhosis of the uterus.”

 May show diverticula extending into the myometrium 3.

-CT is unable to diagnose adenomyosis but may suggest its presence when uterine enlargement is present.
-Distinguishing between adenomyosis and uterine fibroids on CT is difficult, if not impossible, although the presence of calcifications strongly favours the latter 5.
+Distinguishing adenomyosis and uterine fibroids on CT is challenging, although the presence of calcifications strongly favors the latter 5.

-Pelvic MRI is the modality of choice to diagnose and characterize adenomyosis, and T2-weighted images (sagittal and axial) are most useful.
-MRI has a sensitivity of 78-88% and a specificity of 67-93% 7.
+Pelvic MRI is the modality of choice to diagnose and characterize adenomyosis.
+Small field-of-view T2-weighted images (sagittal and axial) are most useful.
+MRI has a sensitivity of 78-88% and specificity of 67-93% 7.

-The most easily recognised feature is thickening of the junctional zone of the uterus to more than 12 mm, either diffusely or focally (normal junctional zone thickness is up to ~5 mm) 5.
+The most easily recognized feature is a thickening of the junctional zone ≥12 mm, either diffusely or focally (normal junctional zone thickness is up to ~5 mm) 5.

 T1 C+ (Gd)

-- contrast-enhanced MRI evaluation is usually not indicated for evaluation of adenomyosis, however, if performed, it shows enhancement of the ectopic endometrial glands
+contrast-enhanced MRI evaluation is usually not required for evaluation of adenomyosis, however, if performed, shows enhancement of the ectopic endometrial glands

 Treatment and prognosis